agodunov/smarfor-icl/README.md

 **What is the accuracy of the medium-term forecasting of the stock market direction based on economic data and trading indicators?**

-This concludes the general overview of the project.

 ## FILES
 The directory contains the following files:
 * create_dataset.ipynb - The Jupyter Notebook script is used to create a main dataset and auxilirary data files.
 It should be run once at the begining when dataset does not exists.